careers-forensic-accountant-990x358

 In addition to the forensic accounting certifications in the step-by-step guide above, there are credentials available:

-• Certified Forensic Accountant (CRFAC): This credential is available from the American Board of Forensic Accountants and is available to CPAs with at least two years of experience in forensic accounting.
-Applicants must be approved to take the required course and exam to earn the credential.
+• Certified Forensic Accountant (CRFAC): This credential is offered by the American Board of Forensic Accountants to CPAs with at least two years of experience in forensic accounting.
+Applicants must be approved for the required course and exam to earn the credential.

-• Certified Forensic Auditor (CRFAU): Another credential offered by the American Board of Forensic Accountants, this certification covers forensic accounting, fraud, litigation services, cybersecurity issues, and valuations.
+• Certified Forensic Auditor (CRFAU): This is another credential offered by the American Board of Forensic Accountants.
+It covers forensic accounting, fraud, litigation services, cybersecurity issues, and valuations.

-• National Association of Forensic Accountants (NAFA): Members of the National Association of Forensic Accountants (NAFA) are eligible for certification upon completing that group’s specialized training course.
+• National Association of Forensic Accountants (NAFA): National Association of Forensic Accountants (NAFA) members are eligible for certification upon completing that group’s specialized training course.

 Writer